 What is a presumptive basis?

 A presumptive basis is a theory of entitlement for service connection.
 When the VA provides a presumption for a specific condition, the Veteran does not need to prove that their condition is related to service.
 In other words, the VA concedes the condition is related to service.
-The Veteran only needs to prove that their service qualifies for the presumptive and they are diagnosed with the presumed condition.
+The Veteran only needs to prove that their service qualifies for the presumption and they are diagnosed with the presumed condition.
 For some presumptions, the Veteran also needs to prove that their condition manifested within a certain time.
 The Secretary of the VA can authorize presumptive consideration based on the VA’s evaluation of medical evidence, but Congress has also approved several.
-As of March 4, 2022, the House of Representatives passed the legislation known as the Honoring Our PACT Act (Promise to Address Comprehensive Toxics Act), which would not only expand treatment eligibility but also add more presumptive conditions.
-This legislation still needs to pass the Senate and be signed by President Biden before the VA must recognize the presumptions.

 Burn Pit Registry – What You Need To Know